dicklieber/cabrillio/readme.md

 * Initially handles Winter Field Day
 * Rules-based for each kind of tag
+	* Checks that:
+	* each tags rules are satisfied
+		* unexpected rules (not considered fatal)
 	* Cardinality rules (how often)
 		* One time
 		* Zero or one